What is stainless steel passivation?

 Chromium and sometimes also nickel is added to steel to create stainless steel and impart the ability to form stable metal oxides to the alloy.
 However, the alloy content is still mostly iron, which commonly forms an oxide that deteriorates the surface.
 This iron that is inherent to the metal, as well as contaminant iron from external sources, can lead to surface rusting.
 Once again, the passivation treatment refers to removing that surface iron with an acid solution.
 In this case, the other components of the alloy are left behind as a surface layer over the underlying steel, and upon exposure to air they react with oxygen to form the passive metal oxide layer that protects the rest of the steel from corrosion.

 This passive oxide layer can be damaged through mechanical processes, once again exposing iron that is subject to rusting.
 This is why passivation is the final step in any manufacturing process of stainless steel parts.
 Welding creates a heat affected zone in which the alloy structure is altered, also typically needing passivation to restore the corrosion resistance.
 Chemical damage to the passive layer can be caused by exposure to chlorides.
-Bleach, salt, oceanic environments, and hydrochloric/muriatic acid are especially harsh on stainless steel.
+Bleach, salt, swimming pools, marine environments, and hydrochloric/muriatic acid are especially harsh on stainless steel.

 You may also hear the term passivation used for other processes on other metals that create a stable, unreactive surface.
 One of the common ones is the chromate conversion coating process used over zinc or a zinc-coated substrate, usually iron or steel.
 Whereas with stainless steel, the chromium is already present in the alloy.
 The black iron oxide process is another common one, used to create a layer of an alternate form of iron oxide that is more stable than red rust iron oxide